- Common Sales/Use Tax Questions

 Accounting, insurance, legal and medical services, as well as services such as haircuts and car repairs are not taxable.
 Please note: Items sold in addition to services, such as a bottle of shampoo from a salon or parts for a car repair, are taxable and must be itemized separately on the bill.
 Massachusetts tax law treats some products as services and therefore exempts them from the sales tax.
 Other products, however, may combine taxable and nontaxable elements.
 Still other products, although labeled custom or a service, may not meet the legal definition for tax purposes.

-Service providers who have questions about the taxability of their transactions should contact DOR's Rulings and Regulations Bureau for clear guidance on this issue by writing to: Department of Revenue, Rulings and Regulations Bureau, PO Box 9566, Boston, MA 02114-9566.
+Service providers who have questions about the taxability of their transactions should refer to 830 CMR 64H.1: Services Enterprises or contact DOR's Rulings and Regulations Bureau for clear guidance on this issue by writing to: Department of Revenue, Rulings and Regulations Bureau, PO Box 9566, Boston, MA 02114-9566.

 Casual and isolated sales: